GitHub tag (latest by date) GitHub last commit GitHub issues GitHub commit activity GitHub

 Upload a biometric file (base64) for quality assessment:

-• modality: specify modality of the biometric.
+• modality: specify modality of the biometric (face, fingerprint, iris, speech).

 • type: biometric file type (png, jpg, wav, jp2, etc.).